dohmandjo/cse280-course/prove12.md

 ## Question 8 (3 points)

 Consider the following fruit that is available to you: raspberries, strawberries, blueberries, apples, oranges, bananas, kiwi, papaya, and mango.
-Just choosing five from the list of 9, how many different combinations of fruit salad can you make?
+Just choosing five from the list of 9, how many different combinations (with no duplicates) of fruit salad can you make?

 **Answer**:

 ## Question 9 (3 points)

-What is the number of different strings that can be formed by reordering the characters in the word `SUCCESS`?
+What is the number of unique strings that can be formed by reordering the characters in the word `SUCCESS`?

 **Answer**: